 - 1 teaspoon baking soda

-- In large mixing bowl, beat butter with 2 cups of the sugar until light and fluffy.
-Beat in egg yolks and the vanilla.
+- In a large mixing bowl, beat butter with 2 cups of sugar until light and fluffy.
+Beat in egg yolks and vanilla.

 - In another (clean) bowl, beat egg whites until soft peaks form.
-Gradually beat in remaining ¼ cup of sugar until stiff peaks form.
+Gradually beat in the remaining 1/4 cup of sugar until stiff peaks form.
 Fold one-quarter into batter; then fold in remaining egg whites, working gently not to deflate the egg whites.
 Scrape evenly into prepared pans.

 - Bake in the centre of 350°F oven for about 35-40 minutes or until cake is browning on the edges (or until a cake tester inserted in centre comes out clean).
 Let cool, turn out onto cooling racks; peel off paper.

 - Brush the tops of each cake with prosecco, set aside or freeze until you’re ready to decorate

 - Layer cake and icing 3 times, ending with icing as your last layer and leaving the outside of the cake bare.
 Using gold dust and sprinkles decorate cake edges.

 This cake freezes beautifully.
 You can either freeze it before you ice the cake or after (before is better so you have fresh icing and the sparkles stay sparkly!).
 Wrap in freezer bags or in a plastic container for up to 3 weeks.

 This is a very dense cake and it can be a bit tricky to determine when it’s baked.
 In the past I have underbaked it a few times, it should be brown on the sides and browning on the top.

 - Serving Size: 1 Slice of 24